USD Coin Price (USDC)

 USDC Price Live Data

-If you would like to know where to buy USD Coin, the top exchanges for trading in USD Coin are currently Binance, OKEx, Huobi Global, CoinTiger, and Coinbase Exchange.
+If you would like to know where to buy USD Coin, the top cryptocurrency exchanges for trading in USD Coin stock are currently Binance, Mandala Exchange, OKEx, CoinTiger, and Huobi Global.
 You can find others listed on our crypto exchanges page.

 What Is USD Coin (USDC)?